NI Grammar School Admission criteria for

 DUTY TO VERIFY

-In the event of a place becoming available in Year 8 after 1 September 2021, the above criteria will be applied to any unselected applicants.
-The College maintains a waiting list for those seeking a place.
+In the event of a place becoming available in Year 8 after 1 September 2022, the above criteria will be applied to any unselected applicants.
+The College maintains a waiting list for those seeking a place in Year 8 which will be in place until 30 June 2023.
+Your child’s name will be automatically added to the list.
+Please contact the College if you would like your child’s name to be removed from the list.

 A fresh application must be submitted for each subsequent year in accordance with the Admissions Criteria for the particular year group, i.e., Years 9-14.
 Further details on Admissions Criteria and the operation of the waiting list are available from the College or its website www.knock.co.uk.